bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 ![Buying Sony Headphones in two webshops](/assets/sonyexample.png)

 **Apple Pay**\
-Apple is experts at making delightful experiences, and Apple Pay is a great example.
+Apple is great at making delightful experiences, and Apple Pay is an excellent example.
 Using your physical credit card might be faster.
 Rewards are possibly more useful or plentiful.
 But Apple Pay is such a delightful experience; you'll smile every time you pay.
 The experience is a fantastic orchestration of physical movement, slick transitions, loads of white space, snappy animations, clear audiovisual and physical feedback.
 If you haven't tried it yourself, you can get a grasp of the experience [here](https://player.vimeo.com/video/381027133):

 ![](/assets/ezgif-7-0b8e687f6b8a.gif)